Adventurer13/ExpandedWoodworking/README.md

 - Raw logs are used as fuel!
 - Realistic wood colours!
 - ModSync Ninja support!
-- Compatibility patches for Nature's Pretty Sweet, Zen Garden, and any mod which uses wood as a fuel item.
+- Compatibility patches for Combat Extended, Nature's Pretty Sweet, Zen Garden, and any mod which uses wood as a fuel item.

 ## Compatibility
 Expanded Woodworking overwrites the following vanilla definitions:

-- Wood
+- Wood Log

 Patches edit the following vanilla definitions: